srampinogroup/coding-in-chemistry/verlet/verlet-2.md

 ### Coding and variables

-Use an allocatable two-index array `x(:,:)` for storing the values of the coordinates of the particles constituting your system at the current iteration.
+Use an allocatable two-index array `x(:,:)` for storing the values of the coordinates of the particles at the current iteration.
 Use the first index for the particle id, and the second index ranging from 1 to 3 for $x$, $y$, and $z$.
 Do the same for the velocities `v(:,:)`, the forces `f(:,:)`, and the forces at the next iteration (see algorithm description in Hands-on Session 1.) `fnext(:,:)`.
 In so doing, you can benefit from syntax array (see below) for avoiding code replication due to the fact that the equation for $x$, $y$, and $z$ are exactly the same.